Over 4 million people in Tanzania are currently at risk of going blind needlessly due to trachoma.

-The Trachoma Initiative is working to provide surgery to people with trichiasis in three regions in Tanzania, Arusha, Dodoma and Lindi.
-The UK Department for International Development (DfID) is working to eliminate trachoma in Tanzania with its SAFE programme in three further regions.
-The Trachoma Initiative and the SAFE programme will work together to tackle the disease across the country.
+The Trachoma Initiative started working in Tanzania in 2015.
+It is providing surgery to people with trichiasis (the advanced stages of trachoma) in three regions: Arusha, Dodoma and Lindi.
+The UK government’s Department for International Development (DFID) is also working to eliminate trachoma in Tanzania with its SAFE programme in three further regions.
+Together the Trachoma Initiative and the DFID SAFE Programme are working together to tackle the disease across the Tanzania.

 What we’re doing about it

-We aim to make significant progress towards elimination in Tanzania by 2019.
-The Initiative is training surgeons to correct the in-turned eyelashes of people with trichiasis.
-More than 26,000 people will benefit from trichiasis surgery across three regions.
-Health workers in local communities will receive tools and training to raise awareness about the surgical services available and assist those in need of treatment.
+The Initiative is training surgeons to correct the in-turned eyelashes of people with trichiasis, preventing further vision loss and removing the pain.
+More than 8,000 people will benefit from trichiasis surgery across three regions in Tanzania and health workers in local communities will receive tools and training to raise awareness about the surgical services available and assist those in need of treatment.